 You can create chat widgets for your web pages to allow visitors to chat with you.

 The area for configuring the chat can be found in the admin area at Channels –> Chat:

 You can set up chats for different websites and edit them independently.
 The integrated designer helps the chat-widget to adapt to the website color.
-If the proposed design does not like, this can be adjusted manually.
-Through the different previews you have the possibility to display directly how the presentation looks at different devices.
+If you don’t like the proposed design, you can manually adjust the design.
+Through the different previews you have the possibility to display directly how the presentation looks on different devices.